hhullen/proxmox_wrapper/README.md

 ```
 make install
 ```
 This command build executable file `proxapi` and place it into `dist` directory.
-Put it into any directory the $PATH variable includes to call as any oher utilits.
+Put it into any directory the $PATH variable includes to call as any other utilits.
+Also, creates virtual machine configuration file to `~/.proxapi/vmsetup.cfg`.
+Configure connection parameters and vm parameters in this file.

 As alternative, do not build executable, but setup work with source code by alias.
 Run command:
 ```